fredhutchio/concepts_machine_learning/class3.md

 Welcome to class 2 of Concepts in Machine Learning!

+In the last class we dug a little deeper into supervised machine learning concepts and methods.
+Today we will do essentially the same thing but cover unsupervised learning!

 By the end of this class you should be able to:

 * Define unsupervised learning